w-ensink/rabu/README.md

 # Rust Audio Basic Utilities (rabu)
-This is a personal project that collects some of the basic utilities I use for audio programming in Rust.
-Feel free to use it and to contribute if you feel something is missing or can be improved.
+Some basic audio utilities and processors.
+These tools are meant to be simple and easy to use, while also expressing as much intend as possible.